-- Webinar on Digitization of Tourism Services in OIC Countries held on May 24-25, 2023.
-Providing participants with valuable information on the latest trends and best practices in this field, this training enabled countries to familiarize themselves with the knowledge and skills needed to leverage digital technologies and optimize their tourism offerings. - Webinar on Gastronomic Tourism in OIC Countries held from October 4 to 5, 2023.
-This training enabled participants to familiarize themselves with the tools of Gastronomic Tourism in order to put them in place to accelerate the sector's development.
-It also emphasized the essential role of Gastronomic Tourism in promoting sustainable tourism and in the economic empowerment of local communities, particularly women. - Webinar on Strengthening Ecotourism and Conservation Practice in OIC Countries, held November 29-30, 2023.
-This training enabled participants to build their capacity to develop a competitive ecotourism sector, through the presentation of essential tools, the obstacles hindering the development of the sector in OIC countries, the latest trends and best practices in this field.
-On this occasion, the Ministry of Agriculture and Forestry of the Republic of Türkiye and the Turkish Tourism Promotion Agency presented their country's rich experience in ecotourism and best practices in this field.
-The representative of the World Tourism Organization presented the key concepts of Ecotourism, as well as UNWTO initiatives in this field around the world. - Virtual Training Workshop on " Developing Sustainable Ecotourism in OIC West African Member Countries " held on 28-29 May 2024.
+- A Webinar on the Digitization of Tourism Services in OIC Countries was held on May 24-25, 2023.
+This training provided participants with valuable insights into the latest trends and best practices in digital tourism.
+It equipped countries with the knowledge and skills necessary to harness digital technologies and enhance the competitiveness of their tourism offerings. - The Webinar on Gastronomy Tourism in OIC Countries, held on October 4-5, 2023, focused on familiarizing participants with tools and strategies to develop gastronomy tourism.
+The session emphasized the sector's potential to drive sustainable tourism and foster the economic empowerment of local communities, particularly women. - The Webinar on Strengthening the Practice of Ecotourism and Conservation in OIC Countries took place on November 29-30, 2023.
+This training aimed to build participants' capacities to develop a robust and competitive ecotourism sector.
+It covered key tools, challenges, trends, and best practices in the field.
+During the webinar, the Ministry of Agriculture and Forestry of the Republic of Türkiye and the Turkish Tourism Promotion Agency shared their country's extensive experience in ecotourism.
+A representative from the World Tourism Organization (UNWTO) presented key ecotourism concepts and shared global initiatives undertaken by the UNWTO in this area. - Virtual Training Workshop on " Developing Sustainable Ecotourism in OIC West African Member Countries " held on 28-29 May 2024.
 The Workshop which aimed at developing Ecotourism within the West African Region, was attended by more than 50 Representatives of Guinea, Gambia, Benin, Burkina Faso, Mali, Senegal and Sierra Leone as members of the "Regional Project on Sustainable Tourism Development in a Network of Cross-border parks and protected areas in West Africa".

 On this occasion, the UNWTO and the UNEP presented their strategies to develop Ecotourism throughout the World including West Africa, as well as the actions undertaken to protect the environment.
-Experts from the Ministry of Agriculture and Forestry and the Tourism promotion and development Agency of the Republic of Türkiye as well as the President of DISTED Malaysia also attended share the best practices in the area this Event to of Ecotourism.
-It is worth noting that as part of the ongoing implementation of this project, the Centre plans to collaborate with other stakeholders in 2025 to organize the 2nd Donor Conference, aimed at securing funding for the project.
-Additionally, the Centre will arrange training sessions focused on nature guiding, conservation, marketing, and exploring methods and opportunities for financing the eco-tourism sites involved in the project. - Training Webinar on "Enhancing the Competitiveness of Halal Tourism in the OIC Countries" organized on 29th July 2024.
+Experts from the Ministry of Agriculture and Forestry and the Tourism promotion and development Agency of the Republic of Türkiye as well as the President of DISTED Malaysia also attended this Event to share the best practices the of Ecotourism. in area It is worth noting that as part of the ongoing implementation of this project, the Centre plans to collaborate with other stakeholders in 2025 to organize the 2nd Donor Conference, aimed at securing funding for the project.
+Additionally, the

+Centre will arrange training sessions focused on nature guiding, conservation, marketing, and exploring methods and opportunities for financing the eco-tourism sites involved in the project.

+- Training Webinar on "Enhancing the Competitiveness of Halal Tourism in the OIC Countries" organized on 29th July 2024.
 This Webinar was held in alignment with the resolutions of the 12th Session of the Islamic Conference of Tourism Ministers held in Khiva from 31 May to 2 June 2024.
-This Event brought together international experts and government ministries and agencies to exchange ideas and share best practices, challenges and existing opportunities in Halal Tourism with a view to enhancing Member Countries competitiveness in this area.
+This Event brought together international experts and government ministries and agencies to exchange ideas and share best practices, challenges and existing opportunities in Halal Tourism with a view to enhancing Member Countries competitiveness in this area. - Training Webinar on "Developing a Relevant Marketing Strategy for Destination Senegal", held on May 6-7, 2025: in the context of Dakar's designation as the "OIC City of Tourism for 2025" by the 12th Session of the Islamic Conference of Tourism Ministers in Khiva, Uzbekistan (2024), the ICDT and SESRIC, in collaboration with the Ministry of Tourism and Handicrafts of the Republic of Senegal, organized this webinar.
+The objective was to support Senegal in strengthening its tourism policy and enhancing its visibility in the global tourism market.